lucasjellema/katacoda-scenarios/oci-lab-preparation/step3.md

 ## Object Storage

-Policy to allow lab-participants to work with Object Storage:
+Policy `lab-participants-object-storage-in-lab-compartment` to allow lab-participants to work with Object Storage:

 `Allow group lab-participants to use object-family in compartment lab-compartment`

 ## Streaming

-Policy to allow lab-participants to work with Streaming:
+Policy `streaming-for-lab-participants` to allow lab-participants to work with Streaming:

 ```
 Allow group lab-participants to use streams in compartment lab-compartment